Trust Board

 She has held many governance roles and was appointed as a Member of the New Zealand Order of Merit for services to education and leadership in the 2020 Queen's Birthday Honours.
 She has a lifelong interest in choral music and is passionate about all children having opportunities to sing.

-Raymond wants to champion and support the growth of choral music and bring fresh perspectives to the board, having seen first-hand the unique benefits of Aotearoa’s choral experiences for his three boys from Westlake Boys High School.
+Raymond wants to champion and support the growth of choral music and bring fresh perspectives to the board, having seen first-hand the unique benefits of Aotearoa’s choral experiences for his three boys who went on to represent New Zealand in NZSCC, NZYC and many other choirs after attending Westlake Boys High School and university.